Khumba: Plot

-Tensions between Khumba, Mama V, and Bradley escalate as they move on.
-While slaking their thirst at a well on an abandoned farm, they are driven away by Nora, a loony, solitary Merino who lost her husband to Phango, and Khumba reveals that the watering hole is in Phango's cave.
-The trio has an argument and a fall-out and Khumba continues on alone.
-Lost and delirious in a saltpan, Khumba is rescued by the same gemsbok healer that he tried to help and wanders the remaining distance to the mountain, and Phango's lair.
-Meanwhile, Phango intercepts Mama V and Bradley and discovers that Khumba is fortuitously heading straight to him and returns to his cave.
-Concerned for Khumba's safety, Mama V and Bradley decide to intercede and warn him.
-Meanwhile, determined to find the waterhole and get his stripes, Khumba ventures into the leopard's lair.
-At the same time, Seko and the zebras journey to Phango's lair where they are joined by the springbok herd, the animals from Ying's National Park (all except the pangolin), the rock hyraxes, Skalk (who left his pack due to "creative differences"), and Nora (who was let out of the farm by Skalk).

 While Khumba wanders the depths of the dark cave, his herd arrives at the base of the mountain, along with many of the other animals he has encountered along his journey.
-Within the cave, Khumba finds the watering hole and upon reflection of his mother's words and all of the interactions he has had, he realizes that diversity is essential for survival and that would can be one's difference can, in fact, be one's strength.
+Within the cave, Khumba finds the watering hole and upon reflecting on Lungisa's words and all of the interactions he has had, he realizes that diversity is essential for survival that would be one's difference that can, in fact, be one's strength.
 As Phango closes in, he ends up chasing after Khumba.
-Khumba races to escape the leopard's clutches as the cave starts to collapse.
-Part of the cliff gives way which forms a water hole outside Phango's cave.
+Khumba races to escape his clutches as the cave starts to collapse.
 The assembled animals watch the fight between Khumba and Phango, which results in both of them falling due to the collapsing cave.
 Phango falls off the cliff where he is killed by two large rocks falling on him, while Khumba falls into the water and his body washes up on the shores.
 As it starts to rain, everyone begins to mourn Khumba until he suddenly awakens from his apparent death.
-As Khumba gets up, Tombi notices the scratch marks that Phango left on his right side during the fight.

-With Phango dead and the zebra herd now having a new home, Khumba celebrates with his herd, Mama V, Bradley, Skalk, Nora, the gemsbok herd, the springbok herd, the animals from Ying's National Park, and the rock hyraxes, who all now live together & engage in different activities around the waterfall.
+With Phango dead and the zebra herd now having a new home, Khumba celebrates with his herd, Mama V, Bradley, Skalk, Nora, the gemsbok herd, the springbok herd, the animals from Ying's National Park, and the rock hyraxes, who all now live together and engage in different activities around the waterfall.